 With a Bronkhorst Coriolis flow instrument, it is possible to use the same sensor for multiple processes.
 Simply configure the software settings and start working.
 The mini CORI-FLOW and standard CORI-FLOW offer the following benefits:

-- is able to be applied to a whole host of different processes
+- applicable to a whole host of different processes

 Scalability of Coriolis Flow Instruments

-Coriolis flow instrumentation is very linear, therefore the instruments can be rescaled at any desired value within the specifications of the instrument.
+Coriolis flow instrumentation is very linear, therefore the instruments can rescale at any necessary value (within the specifications of the instrument).

 Optimizing (PID) Controller Settings

-Coriolis flow instrumentation from Bronkhorst has an integrated PID controller.
+Coriolis flow instrumentation from Bronkhorst offers an integrated PID controller.
 Therefore, it’s possible to control valves and pumps directly.
-When using FlowPlot, users can optimize these setting to your personal preferences, which can be saved and stored for later use.
-And this can be very useful if you would like to use one mass flow controller for several processes.
+When using FlowPlot, users can optimize these settings to their personal preferences and can save and store settings for later use.
+This can be very useful if you would like to use one mass flow controller for several processes.